 The first thing I wanted to add was wall boards.
 Wall boards add so much dimension and character.
 I happened to have a few left over from a previous wall board project in our old home.

-These wall boards are white washed hardwood and are from Weber Lumber.
+These wall boards are white washed hardwood and are from Weaber Lumber.
 I love how authentic these boards are.

 After adding the wall boards I added wall paper.
 I know I know, what is it with wallpaper?
 Hear me out.
 Wallpaper used to be a JOB to put up and an even bigger JOB to pull down.
 Guess what?
 Most wallpaper today is peel and stick!
 Yep, this means it’s no mess to put up and even easier to pull down.